UPDATED: JANUARY 17, 2023 | 1 MIN READ

 Is it illegal to drive without car insurance in Alabama?

 Yes, it is illegal to drive without car insurance in Alabama.
-If caught, you could face a fine, a suspended license, and even imprisonment.
+You could face a fine, a suspended license, and even imprisonment if caught.

 What type of car insurance is mandatory in Alabama?